Trey Hillman: Hokkaido Nippon-Ham Fighters

 Hillman was invited to manage the Hokkaido Nippon Ham Fighters in 2003.
 His team won the Pacific League championship in 2006, and returned to defend their title in 2007.
 It was the first pennant for the franchise in 25 years when they won the championship in 2006, and the repeated success in 2007 was accomplished despite the loss of key players such as Michihiro Ogasawara and Hideki Okajima.
 His team also won the Japan Series and Asia Series in 2006.
 The team set a franchise-record 14-game winning streak during the 2007 season.

 Pitcher Satoru Kanemura spoke out against Hillman after he had been removed in a two out, bases loaded situation in a game on September 24, 2006.
-Kanemura was angered because he would have gotten his 10th win of the year if he had gotten through the inning, and the team reacted harshly, penalizing Kanemura with a large fine, and a suspension (which was later shortened).
-Kanemura apologized to Hillman afterwards and went on to win Game 4 of the Japan Series.
+Kanemura was angered because he would have gotten his 10th win of the year if he had gotten through the inning.
+The team reacted harshly, penalizing Kanemura with a large fine and a suspension (which was later shortened).
+Kanemura apologized to Hillman afterwards, and went on to win Game 4 of the Japan Series.